benhenshaw/rhythm/doc/final.md

 The asset formats are simple in that they do not use compression and have simple plain text headers.
 These aspects of the formats used make them easy to load, and the functions that perform this are not complex.
 Despite this, there were some details which needed to be handled correctly, including swapping the order of each pixel's channels in the `.pam` image format as they were stored in a different arrangement to what was required by the graphical renderer.

 ## Implementation of the Example Game
 All of these technical systems were designed to support a specific game.
 This game consists of several mini-games featuring graphics and sound, and uses two buttons -- one for each player.
 These requirements were met directly by the technical systems: functions for rendering and playing audio were designed to be as simple as possible for use in the game.
 If the game wanted to perform an action that was not supported by the technical system, it was implemented.
 Thus, the resulting game and engine fit together.
-I argue that the resulting piece of software is relatively simple, unlike any game that is implemented in Unity, for example, as Unity is a complex piece of software, and if the game that is being developed with it does not require that complexity, the resulting piece of software as a whole is overly complex and will likely not perform (in CPU, memory, and storage usage) as well as it could.
+I argue that the resulting piece of software is relatively simple, unlike any game that is implemented in Unity.
+As Unity is a complex piece of software, and if the game that is being developed with it does not require that complexity, the resulting piece of software as a whole is overly complex and will likely not perform (in CPU, memory, and storage usage) as well as it could.

 \newpage